samvera/samvera.github.io/pages/samvera/glossary/hyrax_2.1/glossary.md

 ## Mediated Deposit Workflow
 The group of steps necessary for reviewing an ingested item and its metadata, culminating in approval before publishing it for public viewing.  ([more information...](https://github.com/samvera/sufia/wiki/Mediated-Deposit-Workflow))

+## Parent Work
+The higher-level work in a work-to-work relationship where there is at least one child work relationship established.
+Parents can have one or more child works.
+The same work can be a parent and a child.

 ## Proxy
 A user who can deposit works on behalf of another user.
 Example.
 Research Assistant deposits articles written by a Professor.